 }

-For continual or reversing animations, this is crucial.
+For ongoing or reversing animations, these are key.

 Responsive and Interactive Animations